Need Help? Just Ask.

 We use our expert knowledge and 30 years’ experience to give you the voice you need.
 We use non-legal language and provide practical and impartial advice through every stage of the process!

-A wet floor accident claim* occurs where a person slips, trips and falls in a public place due to the wet state of the floor and the absence of adequate signage to warn them.
-Injuries due to wet floors* contribute largely to the number of slips, trips and falls accidents* every year.Tell Us About Your Case
+A wet floor accident claim occurs where a person slips, trips and falls in a public place due to the wet state of the floor and the absence of adequate signage to warn them.
+Injuries due to wet floors contribute largely to the number of slip, trip and fall accidents every year.Tell Us About Your Case

 To prevent people slipping on a wet floor the person responsible for the area should clearly present a sign to show that the area is unsafe and that people should proceed with caution.

 Wet floor accident claims most can occur in almost all indoor public places.
 These accidents usually occur in the following scenarios:

 Following an accident in a public place, there are a number of steps you should follow:

 Your health is your wealth and should be your first priority.
 Immediately after a public place accident, take a second to assess yourself to determine if you have any injuries and seek the relevant medical attention.
 If you have sustained a serious injury ensure that you contact an ambulance to attend the scene.

 For minor injuries, you must remember that minor injuries where you ‘feel fine’ could progress to a more serious injury in the future.
 In this case it is always better to be safe than sorry and advisable that you go to your nearest accident and emergency (A&E) or local GP to be checked out.

 If you have an accident in a public place it is important to report it to the persons who are in charge of the upkeep of property.

 If possible, try to collect the contact details of anybody that witnessed the accident.
 This may be of good use if you do decide to pursue a public place accident claim.
 It is also useful to find out if there is any CCTV in the area where the accident happened.